What Is Hydrocodone? Side-Effects, Withdrawal Symptoms, & Risk Of Overdose

 • Hydrocodone withdrawal symptoms include trouble sleeping, anxiety, restlessness, depression, muscle aches, sweating, nausea and abdominal cramps, vomiting, irritability, and mood swings, among others.

 Hydrocodone is a semi-synthetic opioid that is commonly used to treat moderate to moderately severe pain and as a cough suppressant.
 It is a Schedule II controlled substance.
+Due to the drug’s effects, there is a higher chance of abuse or addiction, which may result in withdrawal symptoms and overdose.

 What Is Hydrocodone?